gvwilson/thirdbit/src/fiction/in-heck/index.md

 She jumped as Mouse bumped into her boot.
-"All right, all right, I'm coming," she whispered loudly, then squeaked as a ladder bot stepped right through her.
+"All right, all right, I'm coming," she whispered loudly, squeaking as a ladder bot stepped right through her a moment later.
-After hesitating for a moment, she switched off the discombobulator.
-There was no telling when she would actually need it.

 Mouse led her to a building as gray and nondescript as any of the others.
 Its single door slid open as she approached.